lorenzoliuzzo/scipp/doc/_math/_functions/multiply.md

 ### 2. Multiplication of Measurements

 The second specialization handles the multiplication of two measurements.
-It supports types that satisfy the `physics::is_measurement_v` concept.
+It supports types that satisfy the `math::is_measurement_v` concept.
 The multiplication is performed by multiplying the values of the measurements.

 ### 3. Multiplication of Complex Numbers

 The third specialization deals with the multiplication of two complex numbers.
-It supports types that satisfy the `physics::is_cmeasurement_v` concept.
+It supports types that satisfy the `math::is_cmeasurement_v` concept.
 The multiplication is performed by multiplying the real and imaginary components separately.

 ### 4. Multiplication of Generic Measurements and Numbers

 This specialization handles the multiplication of a generic measurement and a number.
-It supports types that satisfy the `is_number_v` and `physics::is_generic_measurement_v` concepts and have a scalar base type.
+It supports types that satisfy the `is_number_v` and `math::is_generic_measurement_v` concepts and have a scalar base type.
 The multiplication is performed by multiplying the value of the measurement with the number.

 ### 5. Multiplication of Vectors